-Note that this isn’t from Apple, but the retailers themselves - Apple only usually offers extra gift cards when you buy expensive gadgets from it, so it pays to know where to shop.
+Note that the Black Friday deals won't be from Apple, but American retailers – Apple only usually offers extra gift cards when you buy expensive gadgets from it, so it pays to know where to shop.

 The iPhone XR was one of the biggest sellers in 2018 as well, with discounts appearing instantly on contract even though it was a newer phone.
-This year we expect the iPhone XR sequel to come out a little earlier, which means it’s even more likely to be part of the Black Friday sales this year.
+This year the iPhone 11 has launched to take its place as the budget iPhone to get - and man alive, it's a decent deal in the US already.

-Sticking with the Apple theme, we’re very much expecting retailers to realize that there’s a lot of money to be made from discounting Apple’s wireless headphones - they were among the most searched-for items on Black Friday last year, and if Apple launches the Apple AirPods 2 this year, the older, first-gen AirPods are going to be in high demand.
+Sticking with the Apple theme, we’re very much expecting retailers to realize that there’s a lot of money to be made from discounting Apple’s wireless headphones - they were among the most searched-for items on Black Friday last year, and with Apple launching the Apple AirPods 2 this year (well, sort of... they were a bit similar).